DISTRICT OF COLUMBIA BAR

 LAW CLERK, REGULATION COUNSEL

-The District of Columbia Bar has an opening for a temporary Law Clerk (LC) position for the Office of Regulation Counsel beginning late May 2014.
+The District of Columbia Bar has an immediate opening for a temporary Law Clerk (LC) position for the Office of Regulation Counsel.
 This position is open to current law school students only and offers part-time hours during the school year and full-time (35) hours during the summer.
 The Office of Regulation Counsel oversees the non-disciplinary regulatory programs, which include the Rules of Professional Conduct Review Committee (RPC), the Attorney/Client Arbitration Board (ACAB), the Clients' Security Fund (CSF), the Practice Management Advisory Service (PMAS) and the Lawyer Assistance Program (LAP).
 The programs are not involved in the disciplinary process.
 The LC reports to the Director, Regulation Counsel (DRC).

 ESSENTIAL DUTIES AND RESPONSIBILITIES